corda/corda-docs-portal/content/en/tools/digital-currencies/installing-the-dc-demo.md

 ## Specify Virtual Nodes for Digital Currencies UI

 {{< note >}}
-This section can normally be skipped as appConfig.json is automatically configured with the correct nodes; you can skip to [Run the Digital Currencies UI](#run-the-digital-currencies-ui) It remains included if you understand how appConfig.json can be configured manually.
+This section can normally be skipped as appConfig.json is automatically configured with the correct nodes; you can proceed to [Run the Digital Currencies UI](#run-the-digital-currencies-ui).
+This section remains included in the topic to enable you to understand how appConfig.json can be configured manually.
 {{</ note >}}